KritiShivhare/AI-Generated-Image-Detection/README.md

 To generate predictions for the test data, follow these steps:

 - Load the test data.
+- Ensure that you update the file path in the code where the test dataset is loaded:

+  `test_data = pd.read_csv('/path/to/test.csv')`
 - Use the trained model to make predictions.
 - Create a solution file that contains the predictions.